robert-wettstaedt/crag-track-app/README.md

 - ➕ Create new bouldering areas, crags and boulders - with support for [FB and V grades](https://www.mountainproject.com/international-climbing-grades).
 - 🗺️ Display all your boulders on a map.
 - ✅ Log your climbing ascents.
-- ✍️ AddTake notes about your session.
+- ✍️ Take notes about your session.
 - 📸 Link photos, videos and pdf files from a file-hosting instance (currently only supports [Nextcloud](https://github.com/nextcloud)).
 - 📈 Display your climbing history and statistics about your ascents.
 - 🚀 Easy self-hosting with Docker and docker-compose.